Lessani252/FastSGWR/README.md

 --------
 If you use this package in your work, please cite the following articles:

 1. Lessani, M. Naser, and Zhenlong Li.
-"SGWR: similarity and geographically weighted regression."
-International Journal of Geographical Information Science 38, no. 7 (2024): 1232-1255. (https://doi.org/10.1080/13658816.2024.2342319)
+2024.
+“SGWR: Similarity and Geographically Weighted Regression.”
+International Journal of Geographical Information Science 38 (7): 1232–55. doi:10.1080/13658816.2024.2342319.
 2. Lessani, M. Naser, and Zhenlong Li.
-"Enhancing the Computational Efficiency of the SGWR Model and Introducing Its Software Implementation."
-Annals of GIS (2025).
-"Under review"
+2025.
+“Enhancing the Computational Efficiency of the SGWR Model and Introducing Its Software Implementation.”
+Annals of GIS, June, 1–16. doi:10.1080/19475683.2025.2523739.

 Overview
 --------